 However, the seller needs to give permission for these further inspections.
 If they decline, this is a definite no to proceeding with the sale, as it is a good indication they are hiding something – it is not uncommon for sellers to block access to inspectors, to certain areas of the home, by moving boxes, equipment or furniture!

-But if a thorough inspection has been permitted and the report lists active termites, termite damage or conditions conducive to termite attack, what should you do?
+But if a thorough pest inspection has been carried out and the report lists active termites, termite damage or conditions conducive to termite attack, what should you do?

 If there are active termites in the property it is important to understand the extent of the activity and level of damage.
 As any reduction in price needs to take into account the treatment of active termites and the repair of damaged areas.